 We have all been there with an overtired baby.
 I understand just how difficult it is to get these little one’s to sleep.
 The reason a baby doesn’t sleep “better” or “longer” if they have been kept awake for a longer period of time is that their little bodies simply cannot handle it.
 They start to have a chemical reaction due to this lack of sleep.
 This means that they start to produce excess cortisol (stress hormone) and this converts over to adrenaline.
 As we all know, once adrenaline is in our system it triggers that “fight or flight” mode and makes it tricky for a baby to unwind and slip into sleep unaided.

 Now, despite the battle of eventually getting them down for their nap or bedtime is over – they will still wake shortly after a sleep cycle as they have effectively been tipped over the edge and are plummeting back down the slippery slope.
-To avoid this over-tiredness, download our nap routines and use this as a guide for when your little one could be settling for sleep and how to prevent over-tiredness becoming a regular occurrence for your little one’s sleep.
+To avoid this over-tiredness, download my nap routines and use this as a guide for when your little one could be settling for sleep and how to prevent over-tiredness becoming a regular occurrence for your little one’s sleep.

 Say what?
 I thought you were just talking about how babies can so easily get overtired.
 Under-tired is also a contributing factor to sleep – although it is the less likely of the too, especially in younger babies.

 Under-tired represents if a child has not built the right amount of sleep pressure to influence a naps length.
 Sleep pressure builds throughout the day and can either be levelled off with a longer nap or provide a small speed bump with a shorter nap.
 If your child is under-tired, they are likely to take a while to settle – may be smiling, rolling around or just having a good old chat.
 Or they may settle easily for the nap, but then wake after 45 minutes bright eyed and bushy tailed and feel near impossible to re-settle.